-The maintenance data either can be arranged directly by the part-145 maintenance organisation (AMO) or provided by the customer/operator as specified by 145.A.45(a) and 145.A.45(g).
+The maintenance data either can be arranged directly by the AMO or provided by the customer/operator as specified by 145.A.45(a), M.A.609 or CAO.A.055(a).
 In both cases, the AMO should demonstrate that the maintenance data used, regardless of the source, is up-to-date.
 To discharge this responsibility, a procedure should be established to:

 (b) regularly check that all amendments are being received, e.g. by subscribing to a document amendment scheme (sufficient in case of direct access to the maintenance data through the DAH/OEM.
 The subscription to the maintenance data distribution system of the customer/operator is insufficient, additional independent verifications through the original author shall be done).